Jay-OD/Hyper-V-Setup-and-Linux-VM-Deployment/README.md

 While it wasnt required, I was trying to follow the lessons with a hands on approach in a real Linux enviroment rather than their portal.

-Basic Bash Commands I was Practising
+Basic Bash Commands I Was Practising
 <img width="2205" height="1536" alt="image" src="https://github.com/user-attachments/assets/0750a644-bea3-47b6-9877-7801019d8221" />